LizzyonGit/rates_r_us/TESTING.md

 - *Remember Me* on **Log in** page.
 I do not like the capital M in *Me*, and would fix it if it was easy.
 But I have to override the whole form if I do this, and feel that is not a priority.
 So I decided to leave it.

 - The search functionality does not work perfectly.
 It only works to search on one actor, if you search two actors, you do not get the movie in which both of these actors play, even if it is precisely written like it is registred.
 The order in which you search a first and last name of the same actor should be exactly the same as how it is registred.
 For example, if I look for a movie with Tommy Lee Jones, and I write *Tommy Jones*, the movie does not come up.
 But when I search on *Lee Jones* or *Tommy Lee Jones* or *Tommy Lee*, the movie does come up.
 The same goes for when you search on a movie title, *Once upon a time in the west* does not come up when you search on *once west*, but it does come up when you search on *west* or *once upon*, for example.
-So the search engine is limited and should be improved, but the besic functionality works for the MVP.
+So the search engine is limited and should be improved, but the basic functionality works for the MVP.

 - A few days before my deadline, I got another Dependabot alert on GitHub, with *Moderate* severity.
 It alerted me to upgrade to a newer Django version.
 I decided not to do this, because the issue was related to the django.utils.html.strip_tags() function, which I do not use in my project.
 This late in the process, I did not want to risk any new issues from a new upgrade.

+- On Safari, when you click **Edit** on your review, the rating field is not pre-populated.
+You have to choose a rating again to be able to update your review.
+I did not manage to find out the problem for the MVP.